- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 During the COVID-19 pandemic, many people had to shutter their businesses, and they had lots of questions about how to get out of their commercial leases.
 Commercial leases, especially for small business owners, often favor the landlord very, very heavily.
 Even for a space with a leaky roof, failing HVAC system, and crumbling walls, commercial leases usually lean in the landlord’s favor.

 Sometimes the tenant has no recourse.
 Plus, lease terms of five or more years are very common.
 The COVID-19 pandemic hit small businesses very hard financially.
 On top of that, because of the pandemic, many business owners weren’t even allowed to use their spaces.
-It’s been the perfect storm for some terrible, sometimes devastating, commercial situations.
+It was the perfect storm for some terrible, sometimes devastating, commercial situations.
+And it highlighted some issues that many business owners face even outside of the pandemic.

 Another salon owner hired us to negotiate a lease for a new salon he was opening.
 After finding that it favored the landlord, we sent back some very reasonable changes.
 The landlord rejected them all and refused to budge.
 In the end, the salon owner found another space.
 He was really disappointed at first – when you find the perfect space, you have your heart set on it – but getting out of a bad situation with a lease can ultimately save years of headaches and conflict.

 We see the most positive outcomes when a client comes to us ahead of time and we can negotiate their leases in advance.
 Often, this leads to a happy, or at least a collegial, landlord-tenant relationship.
-This article will cover the six biggest issues to look at and what you can negotiate before signing a commercial lease.
+This article will cover six big issues to look at and what you can negotiate before signing a commercial lease.
+Other issues may be more important to you depending on your business.

 1) What’s the Difference Between a Residential and a Commercial Lease?